electric-sql/electric/website/docs/guides/writes.md

 #### Drawbacks

 Combining data on-read makes local reads slightly slower.
 Whilst a persistent local store is used for optimistic state, writes are still made via an API.
 This can often be helpful and pragmatic, allowing you to [re-use your existing API](/blog/2024/11/21/local-first-with-your-existing-api).
-However, you may prefer to avoid this, with a purer local-first approach based on syncing through a local embedded database.
+However, you may prefer to avoid this, with a purer local-first approach based on syncing [through a local embedded database](#through-the-db).

 #### Implementation notes

-This pattern can be implemented in many ways but it's worth noting that this specific example does actually implement quite an elegant approach to both [merge logic](#merge-logic) and [rollback handling](#rollbacks).

-Because it only clears local optimistic state once the specific local write has synced, this implementation preserves local changes on top of concurrent changes by other users (or tabs or devices).

-The entrypoint for handling rollbacks has the local write context available, so it's able to easily rollback individual writes, rather than wiping the whole local state.
-Because it has the shared store available, it could be extended ti also analyse causal dependencies of a write if desired.
+The entrypoint for handling rollbacks has the local write context available.
+So it's able to rollback individual writes, rather than wiping the whole local state.

+Because it has the shared store available, it would also be possible to extend this to implement more sophisticated strategies.
+Such as also removing other local writes that causally depended-on or were related-to the rejected write.

 <h3 id="through-the-db" tabindex="-1" style="display: inline-block">